basaanithanaveenkumar/self-implementation-DINO/README.md

 - $\theta_{\text{student}}$: Student model parameters
 - $m$: Momentum coefficient (typically close to 1, e.g., 0.99, 0.996)

+- # Why EMA is Used in DINO

+## 1. Stable Targets
+The teacher network provides consistent, slowly evolving targets for the student to learn from.

+## 2. Prevents Collapse
+EMA helps avoid the trivial solution where both networks output constant representations.

+## 3. Improved Generalization
+The teacher acts as an ensemble of previous student models, capturing robust features.

 ### Multi-Crop Strategy

 - **Global Views** (e.g., 224×224 pixels) → Teacher Network